JenniferShola/JenniferShola.github.io/_posts/2020-10-29-reading-resnet.md

   - Research
 ---

 There are plenty of blog posts that will teach you how to implement ResNet.
 This is not that blog post.

-This blog post is about the common mistakes a beginner makes when implementing ResNet.
+This post is about the common mistakes a beginner makes when implementing ResNet.
 I also included a list of my [favorite implementations](#resnet-implementations) at the bottom of this post.

 ### Common Technical Mistakes